Projects

 RESEARCH OPPORTUNITIES FOR POSTGRADUATE STUDENTS

-I consider myself a Statistician/Data Scientist.
-What does it mean (for me)?
-It means that I am interested in:
+I consider myself a Statistician and Data Scientist.
+What does this mean to me?
+It means I am passionate about:

-• developing (or using) new statistical techniques and software packages;
+• developing and applying new statistical techniques and software tools,

-If you are still interested in doing research (a Ph.D. or a Master’s or an Honour’s degree) with me and/or other members of our research projects and if you have the necessary qualifications and background (see below), feel free to contact me via email attaching the following documents in PDF format (I will disregard documents in any other format):
+If you are still interested in pursuing research (a Ph.D., Master’s, or Honour’s degree) with me and/or other members of our research projects and if you meet the necessary qualifications and background (see below), feel free to contact me via email.
+Please attach the following documents in PDF format (documents in any other format will not be considered):

-1. Your resume (with a photo; I like to put a face to a name).
+1. Your resume (including a photo—I like to put a face to a name—and a link to your personal webpage, such as LinkedIn).

 2. A copy of your academic transcripts.

-4. A brief statement of what area / problems you would like to work on, and what attracts you to this group:
+4. A brief statement outlining the areas or problems you would like to work on, and what attracts you to this group:

-• Why do you want to study here?
-With me? (e.g., have a look at my publications)
+• Why do you want to study here and with me? (e.g., refer to my publications)

 • What are your skills (e.g., computing, theory, applications)?